 How to Tell if Your Sales Rep Will Thrive as a Manager

-1. She consistently proves that she is fit to lead.
+1. They consistently prove that they are fit to lead.

 The top 3 traits that determine someone’s potential for sales success according to our sales personality test are:

 Once you’ve found a strong sales rep, it may be tempting to promote her based on sales numbers alone; however, you must be mindful that being a sales manager involves much more than meeting numeric goals.
 Making the transition from working on the sales floor to managing the sales floor requires additional key leadership traits that many successful salespeople may not necessarily possess.

 If you are considering promoting a salesperson to management but are unsure of whether or not they are a good fit to lead the sales team, these are the traits you must look for:

 - Good at managing conflicts – The sales manager will need to handle disputes that arise amongst the salespeople to promote teamwork.

 - Confident – Good sales managers are confident because they know that it will help their team become more confident as well.